-- 2.1 At its meeting on 1 December 2020, this Committee considered a draft Medium Term Financial Strategy (MTFS) for the next five years.
+- 2.1 At its meeting on 25 November 2020, this Committee considered a draft Medium Term Financial Strategy (MTFS) for the next five years.
 No material amendments were proposed to the Strategy by this Committee or the other Committees which considered it in December, so it will now go forward to Council for approval at its meeting on 24 February. - 2.2 The MTFS sets out in financial terms how the Strategic Plan will be delivered, given the resources available.
 The MTFS builds on the previous year's MTFS, but reflects the impact of Covid-19 by incorporating a reprioritisation of Strategic Plan objectives, together with proposals for transformational budget savings to address the financial challenges that the Council now faces. - 2.3 The financial projections underlying the MTFS were prepared under three different scenarios adverse, neutral and favourable.
 All three scenarios assumed that budget proposals for future years which have already been agreed by Council will be delivered, and that Council Tax is increased by 2% in 2021/22.
-Existing budget savings proposals are shown in Appendix A for this Committee and total £1.7 million for all Committees over the MTFS period.
+Existing budget savings proposals are shown in Appendix A for this Committee and in Appendix B for the other Service Committees.
+They total £1.7 million for all Committees over the MTFS period.